 This document specifies a method for the determination of stickies and non-tacky polymeric contaminants present in pulp or paper sheets near-infrared measurement.
 This document is applicable to recycled pulps and papers.

-Sampling of pulp and paper as well as the preparation of handsheets are not part of this document.
+Sampling of pulp and paper as well as the preparation of handsheets are outside the scope of this document.

 Normative references